Contributing to chesscxx¶

 If you prefer, you can use Docker instead of installing all dependencies manually.

-is provided at the project root that contains all required tools and libraries for building, testing, and running all targets of chesscxx
+A Dockerfile is provided at the project root that contains all required tools and libraries for building, testing, and running all targets of chesscxx.

 First, install Docker, then build the image: